armory/documentation/_spinnaker/pacrd.md

 ### Deleting pipelines

-When a pipeline is no longer necessary, you can delete it in one of two ways:
+You can delete a pipeline in one of two ways:

-1. Deleting the pipeline manifest from your repository definition
+- Delete the pipeline manifest from your repository definition
    - `kubectl delete -f pipeline.yaml`
-1. Deleting the pipeline directly
+- Delete the pipeline directly
    - `kubectl delete pipeline myapplicationpipeline`

-In either case, the pipeline gets deleted shortly in Spinnaker as well.
+When you delete your pipeline in Kubernetes, the deletion propagates into Spinnaker.
 If an error occurred during deletion, then your pipeline may show an `ErrorFailedDelete` state.
 You can see the details of that failure by describing the resource and looking in the "Events section":

 ```
 kubectl describe pipeline myapplicationpipeline
 ```

 # Known Limitations

-The following sections document limitations with various versions of the PaCRD controller.

 ## v0.1.x